tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdq:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdqval:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdqval:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,dwc:individualCount and dwc:organismQuantity are bdqval:Empty; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>